Thursday, June 28, 2007

 5. a.
 A fallacy is an error in reasoning.

+6. a.
 Children of all ages like video games.

 Example 5g)